LucaMaccarini/InstaMacBot/README.md

 I am doing:
 - testing release 2.0 beta
 ### To do
-- Release 2.0 (in beta testing)
+#### Release 2.0 (in beta testing)
->better bots file management
+- better bots file management
->like console class: wrap saving system to dissociate desktop openfiledialog and savefiledialog to another saving system that could be used for android
+- like console class: wrap saving system to dissociate desktop openfiledialog and savefiledialog to another saving system that could be used for android
->better interface
+- better interface
-- Release 2.1
+#### Release 2.1
->new bot for giveway comments
+- new bot for giveway comments
->new bot that simulates everyday human actions of instagram, trying to hide the repetitive actions of bots
+- new bot that simulates everyday human actions of instagram, trying to hide the repetitive actions of bots
+- activate the settings panel by putting some settings
+####will be done
 - 2 factors login